Measurement incompatibility in Bayesian multiparameter quantum estimation: Matrix lower bounds from monotone metrics

+it is denoted by the superscript $(m)$, following Hayashi's notation.
+More specifically, in what follows we consider inner products with the standard classical normalisation: when $\rho$ and $X,Y$ are diagonal in the same basis, the dual inner product reduces to the classical Fisher-type expression $\langle X,Y\rangle_{\rho}^{(m)} = \sum_k \frac{X_{kk}^* Y_{kk}}{\rho_{kk}}$.

 One of the crucial properties of such dual inner products is the monotonicity under the action of quantum channels, which makes them a good measure of information.
+In the following, we restrict to choices of $E_\rho$ belonging to the standard class of monotone quantum metrics characterised by Petz~\cite{Petz1996a,Scandi2025}, or more generally to maps whose dual inner products satisfy the data-processing inequality\footnote{ Petz's work gives a complete characterisation of normalised monotone Riemannian metrics on the tangent space of full-rank quantum states, i.e., on Hermitian traceless operators.
+Here we also use the associated inner products on the full operator space, so we explicitly assume that the chosen extension continues to satisfy Eq.~\eqref{eq:inner_monotonicity}.}:

-Let us consider a channel---a completely positive trace-preserving map---$\Lambda$, such that the output state is also full rank $\Lambda[ \rho] > 0$ and we can state the main monotonicity property~\cite[Theorem 6.1]{Hayashi2017c}
+where $\Lambda$ is a quantum channel, i.e., a completely positive trace-preserving map, such that also the output state is full rank $\Lambda[ \rho] \succ 0$.
+In the derivation below we will only use classical normalisation and this data-processing inequality.

-Moreover, another crucial property is that the norm induced by this class of inner products is minimal and maximal for the symmetric and right versions, respectively:
+For normalised monotone metrics in the Petz class, another important property which holds for Hermitian operators $A=A^\dag$ is that the norm induced by this class of inner products is minimal and maximal for the symmetric and right versions, respectively: